Jorge Delva Chosen as New School of Social Work Dean

 More than 30 years later, Delva still wants to help, whether the issue is life after prison, addiction, or racial health disparities among the most marginalized populations worldwide.
-The 51-year-old became the new dean of the School of Social Work on January 1, 2018, after a nationwide search begun fall 2016 when Gail Steketee announced she was retiring after eight years as dean.
+The 51-year-old will become the next dean of Boston University’s School of Social Work on January 1, after a nationwide search begun last fall when Gail Steketee announced she was retiring after eight years as dean.

 In addition to helping people, Delva says, he wants to help the school, currently ranked 12th nationally among best social work programs out of more than 200 rated by U.S. News & World Report, become the school of choice for students pursuing a top-notch education in social work research and practice.

 Delva comes to BU from the University of Michigan’s number-one ranked social work program, where he was the Kristine A. Siefert Collegiate Professor of Social Work and director of the Communities Engagement Program of the Michigan Institute for Clinical & Health Research (a National Institutes of Health center).
 He was also a faculty associate in the American culture department’s Latina/o studies program.

 Jean Morrison, University provost, says Delva is recognized as a high-impact scholar by the fellows of the Society for Social Work and Research because of his research and publishing track record.